emberjs/guides/source/getting-started/models.md

 If you haven't used the ES6 shorthand method definition syntax before, `model()` is the same as writing `model: function()`.

 When we add a method to a class as part of using the Ember framework, we often call it a `hook`.
-So here, we've added the model hook to our `index` route handler.
+So here, we've added the model hook to our `index` route handler, which Ember will automatically call when a user enters the route.

 The model hook returns our _rentals_ array, so that the data is now available to the _rentals_ template as the `model` property.